Primary Navigation Mobile

 • Raft of on-board electronic stability aids

-Conventional hatchback-like handling is a key attribute of the Nissan Qashqai and the second-generation model continued the theme.
-Although there’s plenty of body roll when cornering, it’s well controlled and the car feels safe and stable at all times.
+The original Nissan Qashqai felt like a conventional hatchback to drive, and the second-generation model continued that theme.
+Although there’s plenty of body roll when cornering, the car feels safe and stable at all times.
 It’s certainly not exciting to drive but, as surefooted family transport, it’s hard to criticise.

 Nissan made subtle changes to spring and damper rates as part of the 2017 facelift, as well as beefing up the steering to provide more positive feedback.
 The result is an improvement in dynamics overall – at least up to a point.
 Drivers looking for something with a sportier feel will probably find the Ford Kuga more satisfying.